 - Once during the run of The Brady Bunch, Barry Williams (Greg) told the other Brady kid actors he had a glass eye.
 When he was called on it, he borrowed one from an optometrist friend of his father and used that to freak out Eve Plumb (Jan).

-- The actor Peter Falk had to have an eye removed as a child, and so had a glass eye for most of his life.
+- Peter Falk had to have an eye removed as a child, and so had a glass eye for most of his life.
 This kind of enhanced his performance as Columbo, the master of Obfuscating Stupidity and Perp Sweating, as it gave him a sort of squint where you didn't know if he was looking at you or not.
-Which led to a Real Life Crowning Moment of Funny — when playing baseball in High School, he slid into home, and was called out.
-He popped out his eye, handed it to the umpire, and said "You need this more than I do."
+A Real Life Crowning Moment of Funny: when playing baseball in high school, Falk slid into home, and was called out.
+He popped out his eye, handed it to the umpire, and said: "You need this more than I do."

 - Nick Griffin, leader of the British National Party, has one due to an accident involving a shot shell on a burning pile of wood.